Course Catalog

 ½ Year, ½ Credit

-this section goes into greater depth and is the equivalent course to freshman level Macroeconomics.
-Students have the opportunity to earn 3 college credits from Hudson Valley Community College in this course
+government.
+The course will focus on the various policy making institutions, groups, beliefs, and ideas that constitute U.S. politics.
+This section goes into greater depth and is the equivalent course to THS level Government.
+Students have the opportunity to earn three college credits from Hudson Valley Community College in this course.

 ½ Year, ½ Credit